TownOfBrookline/general_bylaws/ARTICLE 07/ARTICLE 07.06.md

      event that a newsrack is determined to be in violation of any of the provisions of this By-law,

-     1. the Commissioner shall provide written and/or telephone notice to the owner or the owner's agent that the newsrack is in violation of this By-law.
-Such notice shall state the substance of the violation and shall set a date for compliance which shall not be less than 10 business days after the date notice is given; and
+     1. the Commissioner shall provide written, email and/or telephone notice to the owner or the owner's agent that the newsrack is in violation of this By-law.
+Such notice shall state the substance of the violation and, except as provided in Sections 7.6.4(b), Parts (3) and (4), which provide for immediate or expedited removal, shall set a date for compliance which shall not be less than 14 days after the date notice is given; and

      2. if the Commissioner determines that the violation has not been corrected on or after the date for